“You don’t change the world with the ideas in your mind, but with the conviction in your heart.” —Bryan Stevenson (born 1959)

 SITES TO SEE, MONTGOMERY, ALABAMA

-Civil Rights Memorial by Maya Lin, southern Poverty Law Center
+Civil Rights Memorial by Maya Lin, Southern Poverty Law Center

 The Legacy Museum, Equal Justice Initiative